Updated on by Fraser Davidson

 In Q1 2020 we undertook an online assessment of 453 SaaS companies located in either the USA or Europe.
-The criteria for assessment was that they have raised over $1m of funding at some point in their history and that they still trade today.
-We used Crunchbase to compile the list of SaaS companies to assess, looking at the different approaches to integration either side of the Atlantic and the results are interesting……..
+The criteria for assessment were that they have raised over $1m of funding at some point in their history and that they still trade today.
+We used Crunchbase to compile the list of SaaS companies to assess, looking at the different approaches to native integration on either side of the Atlantic and the results are interesting……..

 We will be releasing the results of this analysis across a few articles in the weeks ahead.

 This first blog post looks at the difference in approach between USA SaaS co.s and EU SaaS co.s according to our findings.